Signs of Seasonal Depression & How to Cope in the Cold Winter Months

 If you’re one of the estimated 10 million Americans who suffers from seasonal affective disorder (SAD), also known as seasonal depression, you may find yourself dreading the cold winter months when symptoms are most common.1 Triggered by the change of seasons, SAD may impact everything from your mood and personal life to your work and relationships.

 But there are ways to reduce symptoms associated with seasonal depression and feel more like yourself again no matter what the weather looks like outside.
-Find out what researchers say about why seasonal depression happens, signs to look for, and preventative strategies to consider.
+Find out what researchers say about the most common seasonal depression signs, why SAD occurs, and preventative strategies that may help.

 Is Seasonal Depression Legitimate?